jorge-martinez-gil/sustainability/README.md

 ```

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.
 See the LICENSE file for details.